thingsboard/thingsboard.github.io/docs/reference/coap-api.md

 coap://host:port/api/v1/$ACCESS_TOKEN/attributes
 ```

-Once shared attribute will be changed by one of the server-side components (REST API or custom plugins) the client will receive the following update:
+Once shared attribute will be changed by one of the server-side components (REST API or Rule Chain) the client will receive the following update:

 {% capture tabspec %}coap-attributes-subscribe
 A,Example,shell,resources/coap-attributes-subscribe.sh,/docs/reference/resources/coap-attributes-subscribe.sh